-Comr mittee Service Overview Service Level Community I Developme ent Economic Development promotes Cobourg as a destination for Below Standard At Standard Above Standard inbound investment through a range of activities including marketing (online, social media, print), attendance at trade shows and economic development conferences, membership and liaison with industry associations and coordinating efforts with Mandatory private sector organizations.
-Economic Development also coordinates efforts with the County's economic development function, with the Town responsible primarily for business retention and expansion and tourism marketing, with the County Basis of Delivery Essential Functio Economic D onal Unit Developme nt responsible for inbound investment attraction.
-Traditional Discretionary Non-Traditional Discretionary Type of Service Value d Benchmarking ernal dget Successful economic development contributes to the expansion and diversification of the local economy, creating employment and business opportunities for residents and supporting existing businesses. information for other communities, we have combined economic development, Venture 13 and tourism development for the purposes of our comparative analysis.
-With respect to these functions, the Town has budgeted a total of \$620,094 in municipal taxation support during the Operating Costs \$ 185 fiscal year, representing an average of \$69.22 per household.
-In comparison to the selected municipal comparators for which costs relating to economic and tourism development is publicly Revenues \$ - availa ible (11), the Town ha s the second highest I evel of municipal taxat ion support for economic poort per household that is Net Levy \$ 185 185 Basis for Delivery Traditional Discretionary - Economic development activities 127% of the average of the comparator municipalities.
-We note, however, that in comparison to those communities with a primary focus on tourism (Collingwood, Kenora, Midland, Wasaga Beach), the Town's level of taxation support for tourism and economic development is 95% of the average level of support for the comparator municipalities. are undertaken by most Ontario municipalities.
+Com mittee Service Overview Service Level Community Developme nt Economic Development promotes Cobourg as a destination for Below Standard At Standard Above Standard Functional Unit Economic Development inbound investment through a range of activities including marketing (online, social media, print), attendance at trade shows and economic development conferences, membership and liaison with industry associations and coordinating efforts with Mandatory private sector organizations.
+Economic Development also coordinates efforts with the County's economic development function, with the Town responsible primarily for business retention and expansion and tourism marketing, with the County Basis of Delivery Essential responsible for inbound investment attraction.
+Basis of Traditional Discretionary Non-Traditional Discretionary Service Service Value dget \$ \$ \$ 185 - 185 Successful economic development contributes to the expansion and diversification of the local economy, creating employment and business opportunities for residents and supporting existing businesses. inform touris functi- fiscal munic availa and to 127% those Beacl nation for other commu m development for the ons, the Town has bud year, representing an cipal comparators for w ble (11), the Town has burism development, w of the average of the communities with a pinh), the Town's level of Performance and Benchmarking analysis, and to ensure consistency with publicly available budget munities, we have combined economic development, Venture 13 and the purposes of our comparative analysis.
+With respect to these budgeted a total of \$620,094 in municipal taxation support during the 2020 an average of \$69.22 per household.
+In comparison to the selected or which costs relating to economic and tourism development is publicly has the second highest level of municipal taxation support for economic it, with the Town providing a level of taxation support per household that is the comparator municipalities.
+We note, however, that in comparison to a primary focus on tourism (Collingwood, Kenora, Midland, Wasaga of taxation support for tourism and economic development is 95% of the for the comparator municipalities.
+Basis for Delivery Traditional Discretionary - Economic development activities are undertaken by most Ontario municipalities.